-Transaminitis, or hypertransaminasemia, occurs when the levels of one or both key liver enzymes, alanine transaminase (ALT) and aspartate transaminase (AST), are elevated above the normal range.
+Transaminitis, or elevated liver enzymes, occurs when the levels of one or both key liver enzymes, alanine transaminase (ALT) and aspartate transaminase (AST), are elevated above the normal range.

-ALT and AST belong to a family of enzymes called transaminases or aminotransferases.
-Your liver needs them to break down substances and remove toxic chemicals from the body.
+ALT and AST belong to a family of enzymes called transaminases, or aminotransferases.
+The liver needs these enzymes to break down substances and remove toxic chemicals from the body.

 Transaminitis is not a disease; it is a sign of injury to the liver cells.
 Several conditions can cause elevated transaminases, such as: